Kingman Personal Injury Lawyer

 Why Choose Us?

 At The Kaiser Law Group, we understand the toll that a personal injury can take on those affected.
 We have the knowledge and ability to represent you in your personal injury case.
-We know that each case is unique, so we will thoroughly look at the details of your case to fight for the compensation you deserve.
-We can ensure that your rights are protected and that you receive the damages you need in order to move forward with your life as comfortably as possible.

-We can explain the law to you and the possible outcomes of your case.
+Our lawyers can explain the law to you and the possible outcomes of your case.
 We can advocate on your behalf as we are equipped to handle whatever your personal injury case entails.

-What Is a Personal Injury?
+What Is a Personal Injury Case?

-• The defendant breached that duty.
+• The defendant breached their duty of care

-• The harm or injury the victim suffered resulted from the breach of duty caused by the defendant.
+• The harm or injury the victim suffered resulted from the breach of duty

 • Accidents while on the job.
 Workplace accidents can happen due to unsafe working conditions or negligence from an employer.
 Examples of workplace accidents include slips and falls, construction accidents, equipment injuries, and exposure to hazardous materials.
+In 2024, there were over 59,600 nonfatal workplace injuries and illnesses reported by private sector employers in Arizona.

 • Assault and battery.
 If someone intentionally physically harms another person, the injured person could file a personal injury claim against them.
 Some injuries that result from assault and battery include bruises, broken bones, and even emotional trauma.
+You can pursue a personal injury claim even if the offender is already facing criminal charges.

 • Medical malpractice.
 When a medical professional fails to exercise the proper duty of care and it results in injury, they may be liable for personal injury damages.
 Examples of medical malpractice include surgical errors, birth injuries to the mother or baby, or giving improper medications.